collapsed-stacks/startups/questions/8057/what-should-be-the-major-line-items-for-the-operational-and-financial-business-m.md

 - tagged: `startup-costs`, `business-model`, `funding`, `market-research`, `venture-capital`
 - score: 0

-<p>I am putting together a business plan for an online business with an aggregator business model, what should be the major line items for the operational and financial business models? </p>
+I am putting together a business plan for an online business with an aggregator business model, what should be the major line items for the operational and financial business models?

-<p>I am currently using a very good template however, the problem with it, as with others that I've found through my research, contains inventory as a line item.
-I believe this is relevant for the manufacturing industry and not a technology company.</p>
+I am currently using a very good template however, the problem with it, as with others that I've found through my research, contains inventory as a line item.
+I believe this is relevant for the manufacturing industry and not a technology company.

-<p>So please it would be great to get an idea of the line items/metrics that is relevant for a tech startup.</p>
+So please it would be great to get an idea of the line items/metrics that is relevant for a tech startup.